- Practice Areas

 While some drunk drivers cause simple fender benders, others initiate full-blown catastrophes.
 When a person decides to drink and drive, they endanger others with their diminished judgment.
 Their actions often cause serious damage and catastrophic injuries.
 If you were seriously injured by a drunk driver, or a family member was seriously injured or killed, you understand the horrific price other people pay for a drunk driver’s mistakes.

-At Gomez Trial Attorneys, our car accident attorneys understand that a single drunk driving event can ruin many lives.
+At Gomez Trial Attorneys, our San Diego car accident attorneys understand that a single drunk driving event can ruin many lives.
 That’s why we’ve done whatever was necessary to make drunk drivers pay.
 We have investigated our client’s cases and evaluated the evidence.
 We have used our experience and our resources to evaluate our clients’ needs and prepare our cases to win.
 Our firm commits to handling cases for injured clients only.
 We have worked with many families as they fought to recover their pre-accident lives.
 Our clients’ willingness to challenge their circumstances has always inspired us to produce the best outcomes on their behalf.
 We’ve worked hard to recover the damages they needed to manage life with continuing disabilities.

 At Gomez Trial Attorneys, we’ve always believed that our clients deserve our staunchest effort.
 Our drunk driving accident attorneys have earned our clients’ trust by working hard to produce the best results possible.
 We have prepared our cases through comprehensive investigation, attention to detail, and thorough evidence evaluation.